mkobuolys/kazlauskas-dev/blog/2019-10-08-flutter-design-patterns-0-introduction/index.md

 }
 ```

-Finally, a new route should be added to `router.dart` file by adding the route name to the `DesignPatternRoutes` class (it should match with the route value in the design pattern’s JSON file) and adding a new `DesignPatternDetails` widget with a previously created example:
+Finally, a new route should be added to the `router.dart` file by adding the route name to the `DesignPatternRoutes` class (it should match with the route value in the design pattern’s JSON file) and adding a new `DesignPatternDetails` widget with a previously created example:

 ```dart title="router.dart" {15-22}
 class Router {